'San Marzano' Roma Tomato - Solanum lycopersicum

 Planting time:

-Tomatoes should be planted only after the last frost, once temperatures are consistently warm during the day and night.
+Plant only in consistently warm weather – ideally after the last frosts, when both daytime and nighttime temperatures are mild.
 Tomato seedlings are ready to be planted outdoors about four weeks after potting up, once temperatures are consistently warm.

 Soil